Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 Note that the non-Heisenberg behavior of bcc Fe and especially of fcc Ni have been discussed for a long time \cite{turzhevskii1990degree}, from calculations that considered $\delta \Omega_{i}^\mathrm{one}$ when a spin is rotated by a finite $\theta_{i}$, as shown in Fig.~\ref{turz}.
 The results of the figure are clear; a strong configuration dependence can be observed for the magnetic moment and the angular dependence of the energy variation does not follow a sine function, especially for angles far from the ground state.

-In Ref.~\onlinecite{szilva2017theory} a similar system was considered, i.e., one spin was rotated by a finite $\theta_{i}$ at site $i$ on a bcc Fe lattice when every other spin formed a ferromagnetic background and $\theta_{i}$ ran from 0 to $\pi$.
-In this case the two-site energy variation was in the main focus.
-Note that in general one formally gets for the two-site energy variation (in the lack of SOC) that

-where the terms which are proportional to a cosine and a sine function are referred to as the Heisenberg (H) term and the non-Heisenberg (NH) term, respectively and $J_{ij}^{H}=J_{ij}^{(2)}+A^{(2)xx}_{ij}$ and $J_{ij}^{NH}=-2A^{(2)zx}_{ij}$ according to Eqs.~\eqref{defJ2} and~\eqref{defA2}.
+In Ref.~\onlinecite{szilva2017theory} a similar system was considered, i.e., one spin was rotated by a finite $\theta_{i}$ at site $i$ on a bcc Fe lattice when all other spins formed a ferromagnetic background and $\theta_{i}$ ran from 0 to $\pi$.
+In this study the two-site energy variation was the main focus.
+Note that in general one formally gets for the two-site energy variation (in the lack of SOC) that where the terms which are proportional to a cosine and a sine function are referred to as the Heisenberg (H) term and the non-Heisenberg (NH) term, respectively and $J_{ij}^{H}=J_{ij}^{(2)}+A^{(2)xx}_{ij}$ and $J_{ij}^{NH}=-2A^{(2)zx}_{ij}$ according to Eqs.~\eqref{defJ2} and~\eqref{defA2}.
 In the discussion of this paragraph, when the first-nearest neighbour couplings are considered, the $ij$ indices are replaced by the index 1.
 The calculated Heisenberg and non-Heisenberg results for different values of $\theta_{i}$ are shown by the solid black line in Fig.~\ref{spiral}.
-The figure shows that in a general, non-collinear, case the non-Heisenberg contribution can be significant.
+The figure shows that in a general, non-collinear case the non-Heisenberg contribution can be significant.
 However, the symmetry decomposition proves that in the $T_{2g}$ channel the system is more Heisenberg-like and the non-Heisenberg behavior originates from the $E_{g}$ and the mixed channel.
 This is in good agreement with the conclusions based on collinear formalism presented in Refs.~\onlinecite{PhysRevLett.116.217202, cardias_bethe-slater_2017}.